Brockwell Park: Festivals and shows

 In August 1984, the park hosted a GLC free festival, where Leader Ken Livingstone gave a speech, and the increasingly rowdy crowd during performances by The Fall and Spear of Destiny was calmed by poet Benjamin Zephaniah before the headline set by The Damned.
 One eyewitness recalls The Fall being pelted with cans during their performance, with singer Mark E. Smith narrowly dodging one effort, "about an inch from his face, when he suddenly twitched to the right and let it sail past him".

 The park has also hosted reggae festivals, and the London Pride festival in 1993 and 1994.
 In May 1994, an Anti Nazi League Carnival in Brockwell Park featured performances by The Manic Street Preachers, The Levellers, and Billy Bragg.
 Between 2000 and 2004, the park hosted an annual cannabis festival.
 The cannabis festival was eventually stopped in 2005 by Lambeth Council, after drug dealing at previous events.

 In June 2002, Australian band Midnight Oil headlined The Fierce Festival in Brockwell Park in front of a crowd of 20,000 people.
 A dance event called Purple in the Park was held on the preceding day, headlined by Grace Jones, and including performances by Boy George and Yoko Ono.
 The two events, held over the Queen's Golden Jubilee weekend, had a capacity set at 50,000.

+Paid-for music events have been taking place in Brockwell Park for a number of years, including Found Festival in 2016 and Sunfall Festival in 2017.
 In 2018, Brockwell Park hosted Field Day and Mighty Hoopla festivals for the first time.
+This led to local opposition towards monetising of the park, and the erection of a 12 foot high steel fence to accommodate the pay events.
 In 2019, the Park also hosted Cross The Tracks.
 In 2021, the festival Wide Awake launched in the Park.
 In 2022, City Splash moved to the Park also.
 With the addition of Project 6 in 2023, these became part of the Brockwell Live series of festivals, running from late May to early June.

 Poor weather in 2024 combined with the festival season led to deteriorating conditions in the Park, resulting in the cancellation of a free family event Brockwell Bounce.
 This led to growing opposition of the heavy use of the Park for festivals, from groups including Friends of Brockwell Park.
 In 2025, a group named Protect Brockwell Park continued opposition and launched legal action.
 On 16 May, the group won their legal challenge against Lambeth Council at the High Court, putting the 2025 festivals at risk.